If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Honeycomb chunks that are removed when dealing with cross comb should be kept for use as regular beeswax.
 You can also leave them in the beehive to be reused by the honey bees in building honeycomb within the beehive.
 If you have to throw away the comb, discard it far from the beehive so that it does not attract predators of honeybees to the beehive.

 Comb in beehives is drawn by bees to help them store honey and for holding their brood.
 It is drawn on beehive frames in Langstroth beehives, and on bars in Warre and top bar hives.
-Comb in its best form is built in a straight down plane in sheets.
-Errors in comb formation result from influence by various factors that the beekeeper can control.
+Comb in its best form is built in a straight-down plane in sheets.
+Errors in comb formation result from the influence of various factors that the beekeeper can control.

 The use of movable frames and top bars in beekeeping is important for better beehive product yields.
 Movable frames and top bars require hive management and inspections carried out frequently.
 Cross comb hampers these hive management activities despite it being natural for honey bees.

-Have you ever had troubles with bridge comb?
+Have you ever had trouble with bridge comb?
 Let us know what it was like in the comments below.